 The Sunday afternoon lecture series attracts a wide range of professional speakers from Kingston and area who share their knowledge with participants.
 In the past, lecturers have spoken on local history, the military, the environment, health, politics, religion and other issues of interest to the Kingston community.
-These lectures take place from 2:00 to 3:30 pm at Goodes Hall on the Queen's University campus (143 Union St.) unless otherwise indicated.
+These lectures take place from 2:00 to 3:30 pm in Room 101 at Goodes Hall on the Queen's University campus (143 Union St.) unless otherwise indicated.

 For Tuesday afternoons, individual members speak in a seminar format on their special area of interest and invite discussion.
 The interest and fun of researching favorite subjects is a bonus for the speakers.
 This takes place from 1:30 to 3:30 pm at the Royal Kingston Curling Club, at the corner of Front and Days Road in Kingston West.